JustiP3/blackjack/README.md

 STATS -
-On new game - create a new game on the backend for player 1 and player 2 At the end of the round - POST to update current session stats
+On new game - POST a new game on the backend for player 1 and player 2 At the end of the round - PATCH to update current session stats

 DISPLAY
 -Show All time wins/losses/bustCount for Computer and Human (reduce all games to total count)